indygreg/PyOxidizer/README.rst

 were C, C++, and Rust.

-Of those 3, the project's author prefers to write new projects in Rust because it is a superior systems programming language that has learned from decades of mistakes of its predecessors.
-The author prefers technologies that can detect and eliminate entire classes of bugs (like buffer overflow and use-after-free) at compile time.
+Of those 3, the project's author prefers to write new projects in Rust because it is a superior systems programming language that has built on lessons learned from decades working with its predecessors.The author prefers technologies that can detect and eliminate entire classes of bugs (like buffer overflow and use-after-free) at compile time.

 Why is the Rust Code...
 Not Great?